MicroEJ/docs/SDK6UserGuide/install.rst

    .. tab:: Visual Studio Code

-      MicroEJ does not provide a dedicated plugin for VS Code, but Microsoft provides a plugin that brings a usefull collection of plugins for Java called `Extension Pack for Java <https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack>`__.
+      MicroEJ does not provide a dedicated plugin for VS Code, but Microsoft provides a plugin that brings a useful collection of plugins for Java called `Extension Pack for Java <https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack>`__.
 To install this plugin:

       - In Visual Studio Code, open the :guilabel:`Extensions` tab (Ctrl+Shift+X)